-We have implemented a module, called geniwrapper, that exports the set of interfaces defined by the SFA.
-The geniwrapper module is distributed as part of the MyPLC software package, and is independently available at http://svn.planet-lab.org.
+We have implemented a module, called sfa, that exports the set of interfaces defined by the Slice Facility Architecture.
+The sfa module is distributed as part of the MyPLC software package, and is independently available at http://svn.planet-lab.org.
+The module code is organized as follows: